Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Send, analyze, follow up

-#1 – Sign Up For HubSpot Free and Set Up Your CRM Pipeline
+#1 – Sign Up for a Free HubSpot Account and Set Up Your CRM Pipeline

 #2 – Craft The Perfect Subject Line

 The difference between an email that gets opened or overlooked in a sea of emails is an enticing subject line.
 This is why you don’t want to only focus on the contents of your email.
 What your subject line will be is just as important.

 According to Convince & Convert, a whopping 35% of email recipients decide whether to open an email or not based on the subject line alone.